kenneyA/eCommerce_analysis/README.md

       </table>
       <br>
       <ul>
-        <li>At <strong>$106.51 AOV</strong>, the platform is positioned in a mid-market price tier — there may be upsell or bundling opportunities to push this meaningfully higher.</li>
+        <li>At <strong>$106.51 AOV</strong>, the platform is positioned in a mid-market price tier, there may be upsell or bundling opportunities to push this meaningfully higher.</li>
         <li><strong>Revenue per visitor of $17.60</strong> is the clearest measure of how efficiently traffic is being monetized.
-Growing this metric — either by converting more visitors or increasing AOV — is the primary lever for revenue growth.</li>
+Growing this metric, either by converting more visitors or increasing AOV, is the primary lever for revenue growth.</li>
         <li>Orders and buyers having a <strong>1:1 ratio</strong> suggests no repeat purchases occur within the dataset window, pointing to an opportunity to build post-purchase re-engagement campaigns that drive a second order.</li>
       </ul>
     </td>